 - 4. Country supply plans are developed by technical working groups or other appropriate incountry entities.
 This indicator is measured for orders planned and placed through GHSC-PSM only; country supply plans should therefore be disaggregated by the entities funding the commodities. - 5.
 This indicator will capture ordered quantities based on the requested delivery dates in a country's ROs, not the ADDs or the actual dates that the commodities were received by recipients.
 This distinction is to capture the outcomes of planning and forecasting activities, without biasing the indicator if problems arise during order placement, production, or fulfillment.
 The source for ordered quantities and requested delivery dates is customer ROs, as captured in ARTMIS. - 6.
 Additional disaggregation elements, such as country, will be available in ARTMIS.
-The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight. - Absolute percent error and MAPE indicator variants should be calculated using absolute values in the numerator, whereas the supply plan bias variant should be calculated using actual values.
+The project may report additional disaggregations in quarterly performance reports when they provide useful analytical insight. - 7.
+Quarterly and annual absolute percent error indicator variants should be calculated using absolute values in the numerator, whereas the supply plan bias variant should be calculated using actual values.
 This will illustrate under or over forecasting through positive or negative numerical results. - 8.
 Currently, GHSC-PSM measures supply plan error for core Task Order 1 product groups (adult and pediatric ARVs, molecular testing lab products) only.
 For forecast error reporting for Task Order 3, including condoms, see indicator A6b below.
-Aggregated supply plans and/or global demand forecasts are not created for TOs 2 and 4 at this time; data will not be reported for these task orders. - 9.
+Task Order 2 intends to begin reporting on supply plan error in FY2019 Q2, subject to adequate country supply plan submissions and available headquarters resources for supply plan review, aggregation, and error measurement.
+Aggregated supply plans and/or global demand forecasts are not created for TO4 at this time; data will not be reported for this task order. - 9.
 The project compares actual orders in a quarter to the supply plan that was created three months before the start of that period.
-For example, Q3 actual orders are compared to the supply plan created at the end of Q1.
+For example, Q3 actual orders are compared to the supply plan created at the end of Q1. - 10.
+The Global Fund to Fight AIDS, Tuberculosis, and Malaria is aligning to use this supply plan error approach, for consistent methodology and collaboration among HIV/AIDS donors.